hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/RestaurantSocialMediaServices/_index.md

 ***

-My job is to make managing your social media account easier & maintain your digital presence.
+My job is to make managing your social media account easier & more profitable.
 You get:

-* 20 pieces of content every month (photos & videos) with custom captions & hashtags for Facebook & Instagram, which I will post for you.
+* Photography
-* 24/7 contact and support from me.
+* Videography
-* Album access for media outlets like online magazines/ award-giving brands.
+* Copywiritng
-* My constant monitoring of your social media accounts & online presence.
+* Account management
-* A link to your website from my profile's linktr.ee account
+* Organic marketing

 View a gallery of my restaurant-related work: